 Art.
 3. When a safety is scored, the defending team now becomes the kickoff receiving team.
-The kicking team have the choice of kicking from the kicking tee or conduct a drop punt from the 20 yard line.
+The receiving team will have 1st down on the 20 yard line with the line of gain the 40 yard line.

 RULE 5 Conduct of Players and Others